 “Behold, I will make you small among the nations; You shall be greatly despised, the pride of your heart has deceived you…

-It is worth noting, for all the accusations against Israel for its reluctance to allow a separate autonomous Palestinian State within Israeli borders, why is it that not one of the surrounding Arab nations have offered the same?
+It is worth noting, for all the accusations against Israel for its reluctance to allow a separate autonomous Palestinian State within Israeli borders, why is it that not one of the surrounding Arab nations has offered the same?
 Other than Lebanon to Israel’s north, the Arab national land masses dwarf the size of Israel.
 Yet, refugees who have been located in Arab nations, for instance Jordan, have had Palestinians living in huge refugee camps since 1948 and have made it nearly impossible for them to ever gain citizenship.

 As a reader who might not know, you might ask the question: Who are the Palestinians?
 As mentioned above, they are descendants of Esau, the firstborn of Isaac’s twin boys, Esau and Jacob (whom God later renamed Israel).
 They were called Edomites and are referred to often in the Bible as The Tents of Edom.
 In truth, they are the Palestinians of the Gaza Strip, the Palestinians of the West Bank, and the Palestinian Refugees.
 The three groups are a mixture of peoples who descend from various origins, only one of them being traceable back to Esau, father of the Edomites.
 According to the research included in an excellent resource book written by author Bill Salus, “Isralestine”, the Palestinians do not have a common historical lineage that specifically links them biologically to any distinct ethnicity, as the Jewish people do in their traceable common lineage to the biblical patriarchs of Abraham, Isaac, and Jacob.
 The genealogies of the Palestinian people can be traced back to the Edomites, Egyptians, Assyrians, Philistines, Sidonians, Ammonites, Moabites, Yemenites, Saudi Arabians, Moroccans, Christians from Greece, Muslim Sherkas from Russia, and Muslims from Bosnia, as well as others.